Assil10/Monorepo/README1.md

 Blockchain Workflow Documentation – Korpor Project
 1. Overview
-This document describes the technical workflow and tools used to develop, deploy, and test the blockchain component of the Korpor mobile application.
-The current phase focuses on validating a basic smart contract on the Ethereum Sepolia Testnet, with no cryptocurrency required from end users.
+This document describes the technical workflow and tools used to develop, deploy, test, and host the blockchain component of the Korpor mobile application.
+The implementation currently focuses on validating a simple smart contract on the Ethereum Sepolia Testnet, with no cryptocurrency required from end users.

-The blockchain is used strictly for logging and tracking investment activity, ensuring data transparency and auditability.
-Payments are handled off-chain.
+Blockchain is used exclusively to log and track investment activity for transparency and auditability.
+Payments and sensitive user data are handled off-chain.

 2. Technologies Used
-Technology	Purpose
+Solidity
-Solidity	Programming language used to develop smart contracts.
+Used to develop the smart contract that records investment activity.

+Remix IDE
-Remix IDE	Online development environment for rapid Solidity prototyping and testing.
+Online IDE used for prototyping and testing Solidity contracts quickly with Sepolia via Metamask.

+Hardhat
-Hardhat   	Local development framework for compiling, deploying, and testing smart contracts.
+Local development environment for compiling, deploying, and scripting interactions with smart contracts.

+Ethers.js
-Ethers.js	JavaScript library used to interact with the Ethereum blockchain programmatically.
+JavaScript library used to programmatically interact with the Ethereum blockchain.

-Node.js	    Runtime environment for executing scripts (deployment, interaction).
+Node.js
+Used to run backend scripts for contract deployment and interaction.

+Metamask
-Metamask	Browser wallet used to manage Ethereum test accounts and sign transactions.
+Browser wallet used to manage developer test accounts and sign transactions on Sepolia.

+Sepolia Testnet
-Sepolia     Testnet	Ethereum test network used for deploying and testing contracts with test ETH.
+Ethereum test network used to simulate real deployments and transaction flows with test ETH.

+Alchemy
-Alchemy	    RPC provider to connect Hardhat and Ethers.js to the Sepolia testnet.
+RPC provider used to connect Hardhat and Ethers.js to the Sepolia testnet securely and reliably.

+Etherscan (Sepolia)
-Etherscan   (Sepolia)	Blockchain explorer to view contract deployment, transactions, and events.
+Block explorer used to view smart contract deployment, transactions, and emitted events.

+Firebase / Supabase (Planned for Production)
+External databases planned for storing off-chain metadata (users, projects, media, etc.)

+Render / Railway / Vercel (Planned for Hosting) Free-tier backend hosting platforms for deploying APIs and admin dashboards.

 3. Workflow
 3.1 Contract Development
-A simple smart contract (Korpor.sol) was developed to simulate investment logging.
+A basic smart contract named Korpor.sol was developed to simulate investment logging.

-It defines an Investment struct with the following properties:
+It includes:

+A struct called Investment with fields:

 Investor address